Artist: Hector Duarte (Mexican and American, born 1952)

 “Over time it’s as if the barbed wire forms part of the person.”

 Quoted in a 2009 Chicago Tribune article, Chicago-based artist Hector Duarte describes his mural, Gulliver in Wonderland, which stretches around the exterior of his home studio in the Pilsen neighborhood of Chicago.
 The mural, as Duarte has described it, is a Latin American retelling of the European story, and represents an immigrant tied down not by tiny inhabitants of an island, but by the barbed wire that traces the border between the United States and Mexico.
-This barbed wire materializes the legal, economic, and social inequities and restrictions that not only hold back those who have immigrated to the US from Central and South America, but also propagates unjust prejudices and assumptions: the barbed wire, and all that it implies, obfuscates and unduly restricts the individual and their identity.
+This barbed wire materializes the legal, economic, and social inequities and restrictions that not only hold back those who have immigrated to the US from Mexico and Central and South America, but also propagates unjust prejudices and assumptions: the barbed wire, and all that it implies, obfuscates and unduly restricts the individual and their identity.

 Duarte’s statement and the issues represented in his mural also apply to his small scale, printed work, Como te ven te tratan (“How they see you, they treat you”).
 The title of this piece is a commonly-invoked phrase referencing the way that judgment is often unfairly based on false assumptions about one’s appearance.
 Using a simple, bright color scheme of reddish orange, black, and white, Como te ven te tratan shows an abstracted head represented as a fingerprint with a barcode overlaying the figure’s chest and shoulders.
 These two methods of identification, the fingerprint and the barcode—often used by US law enforcement to identify, surveil, and police—alludes to racial profiling and the way in which Mexican immigrants are stereotyped and exploited in the US.
 The print’s title, taken from a common phrase to describe this stereotyping, underscores the visual language of Duarte’s print.
 Duarte has explored this theme throughout his prolific career as a mural artist known for his public works in Chicago and especially in the Pilsen neighborhood.